 Have you ever needed to send regrets to an invitation to something you're unable to attend?
-When you do, are you worried that you'll upset the person who sent it to you?
+It's not always the easiest thing to do, especially if you're concerned that the person who sent it to you will be upset.

 Turning down an invitation makes a lot of people uncomfortable, but it doesn't have to.
-The person who invited you to a party or event understands that there are other pressing things in your life.
-The key to doing it correctly is to follow proper etiquette guidelines in a matter-of-fact way.
+Chances are, the person who invited you to a party or event understands that there are other pressing things in your life.
+The key to doing it correctly is to follow proper etiquette guidelines in a matter-of-fact way and without making a bunch of excuses.
 If you handle your regrets properly, you'll continue to receive invitations to future parties.

 Most of us enjoy a good party, wedding, high school or college graduation, dinner out, or an evening with friends, but it's not always possible to do everything we want to do or go everywhere we want to go.
 It is essential to let the inviter know as soon as possible that you won't be there in the form of a regret letter or note, even when an RSVP isn't requested.

 You'll want to match the tone of the invitation when you send the regret.
 If you receive a formal invitation on linen stationery, your regret should have a more formal tone.
 You can be much more relaxed when the invitation is less formal, sent via email, or verbal only.

 Regrets that she will not be able to accept

 I'm sorry I won't be able to attend your thirtieth birthday party on Saturday.
 I'll be out of town that weekend, visiting old friends during our class reunion.
 I'm disappointed because I would love to celebrate with you.
 I'm sure everyone will have a fabulous time.
 Maybe we can celebrate later after I get back.
 I'll call you.